James Foley (journalist)

 James Wright Foley (October 18, 1973 – c.
 August 19, 2014) was an American journalist and video reporter.
 While working as a freelance war correspondent during the Syrian Civil War, he was abducted on November 22, 2012, in northwestern Syria.
-He was murdered by decapitation in August 2014 purportedly as a response to American airstrikes in Iraq, thus becoming the first American citizen killed by the Islamic State of Iraq and Syria (ISIS).
+He was murdered by decapitation in August 2014 purportedly as a response to American airstrikes in Iraq, thus becoming the first American citizen to be murdered by the Islamic State of Iraq and Syria (ISIS).

 Before becoming a journalist, Foley was an instructor for Teach For America.
-In 2008, he became an embedded journalist with USAID-funded development projects in Iraq, and in 2011 he wrote for the military newspaper Stars and Stripes in Afghanistan, and GlobalPost in Libya.
+By spring 2008, in Iraq, he became an embedded journalist with an Indiana National Guard unit, writing a story for In These Times about condolence payments paid to Iraqis.
+In 2008, he became an embedded journalist with USAID-funded development projects in Iraq.
+He was an embedded journalist with the U.S. Army in Afghanistan and in January of 2011 he began writing for the military newspaper Stars and Stripes from his post there.
+Later in 2011 he reported for GlobalPost in Libya.
 There, he was captured by Gaddafi loyalist forces and held for 44 days.
 The next year, Foley was captured in Syria while he was working for Agence France-Presse and GlobalPost.

 Early life

 Foley was born in Evanston, Illinois, the oldest of five children born to Diane and John Foley of Rochester, New Hampshire.
 He grew up in Wolfeboro, New Hampshire, where he attended Kingswood Regional High School.
 He was raised as a Catholic.
-In 1996, he graduated from Marquette University, earning a Bachelor of Arts degree in history and Spanish, followed by a Master of Fine Arts in creative writing from the University of Massachusetts Amherst in 2002, and a Master of Arts from Northwestern University's Medill School of Journalism in 2008.
+In 1996, he graduated from Marquette University, earning a Bachelor of Arts degree in history and Spanish, followed by a Master of Fine Arts in creative writing from the University of Massachusetts Amherst in 2002, and a Master of Science from Northwestern University's Medill School of Journalism in 2008.